Translate your forms into multiple languages using WPML and the Formidable Multilingual add-on.

 English translation not working

-If you have translated your form from a default language other than English (e.g. Italian), the translations may not show up.
-Try the following steps to resolve the issue:
+If you translated a form that uses a default language other than English (Italian, e.g.), the translations may not show up.
+Try the following steps to resolve the issue.

-- Go to the WPML → String translation page and search for the string that is not translating.
+- Go to WPML → String translation and search for the texts that show up untranslated.

-- Select the string and change the selected string language to your site's default language.
+- Select the string and change its language to your site's default language.

 If this does not resolve the issue, please create a ticket in the help desk for assistance.